silverhammermba/bananagrams/README.txt

  * YUIO move the cursor quickly
  * D dumps the tile under the cursor
  * X removes tiles
+ * hold Ctrl and use the vertical cursor movement keys to zoom

 Credits
 -------